 Q. May I submit more than one presentation?

 A. Sure!
-Do note that for practical reasons, one is probably the maximum we will end up accepting.
+If one subject doesn't quite fit, giving us options means another might be selected.
+Do note that for practical reasons, one talk is probably the maximum we will end up accepting.

 Q. What information do I need to submit?

-A. Your proposal should have a minimum of two sections: one giving the abstract for your talk, and one discussing your background and experience.
-You can include a third section giving additional details you don't want to appear in the abstract.
+A. Your proposal must have a minimum of two sections: one giving the abstract for your talk, and a biography section discussing your background and experience.
+The abstract will be visible to everyone when a talk is accepted, so make sure not to include anything you don't want to be public.

 Q. What should my abstract contain?

-Q. What should I talk about in my background section?
+Q. What should I talk about in my biography section?

 A. Let us know why you are the person who should be delivering this presentation.
 Describe the amount and level of engagement you've had with the subject.
-Also list prior speaking experience, even if it hasn't been on a technical subject.
+If you have an alternate e-mail address or additional contact information, include it here.
+There is a separate (optional) section for you to list past presentations.
+Use this to give us some idea of your experience speaking to groups, even if it hasn't been on a technical subject.
 If there is video or audio of your prior performance, give us a link to it!
-If you have an alternate e-mail address you'd like us to use to contact you, include it here.
-A phone number would be great also.

 Q. Oops, I made a mistake in my proposal!
 How can I fix it?

 A. Visit your user page on the ohiolinux.org site; talks you've submitted will be listed there.
-Follow the link and you should be able to edit your proposal.
+Follow the link and you should be able to edit your proposal until the CFP closes.

 Q. How much prior speaking experience do I need?